mahmoud-alqiaty/covid/README.md

 ## Overview
-A web app displays the numbers of covid-19 history and current cases numbers for any country in the world from the [REST covid-19 API](https://covid19api.com/) and represents them by a charts .
+A web app displays all covid-19 history and current cases numbers for any country in the world from the [REST covid-19 API](https://covid19api.com/) and represents them by a charts .
 ### Features

 Main view:
 - Completely responsive for all screens sizes.
 - Global section:
     - Show two small cards of the total numbers of all confirmed and deaths cases over the world until now.
--Single country section
+- Single country section
     - Show three larger cards for confirmed, recovered, and deaths cases both new and total until now.
     - Show a Line-chart for confirmed and deaths cases over the last ten days.
     - Show a Line-chart for confirmed and deaths cases overall days of a certain month.